FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

 The Raspberry Pi runs its software from the SD card.
 In this section we will have you install the custom MicroLab disk image which has the Raspberry Pi operating system, the MicroLab software and the touchscreen drivers bundled together.

 1. **Install Raspberry Pi Imager.** [Follow the Raspberry Pi website instructions](https://www.raspberrypi.com/documentation/computers/getting-started.html#install-using-imager) to install the Raspberry Pi Imager software onto a computer.
-1. **Download the MicroLab production disk image.** Check [our website](https://fourthievesvinegar.org/microlab/) for a link to torrent or download the MicroLab disk image to the computer.
-Please be sure to [torrent safely](https://www.tomsguide.com/features/how-to-torrent-safely-five-ways-to-reduce-the-risk-of-sharing-p2p).
+1. **Build the disk image.** Check [this repo](https://github.com/FourThievesVinegar/microlab-image/) for scripts to download and build the MicroLab build image.
+It can take a few hours to complete, but you will get the latest.
+There are instructions in the BUILD.md file.
-   * **NOTE:** If you have a different touchscreen display, you will need to use the development image, then download and install the appropriate drivers.
 1. **Connect the MicroSD card to your computer.**
 1. **Install the MicroLab disk image onto the SD card** [following the Raspberry Pi website instructions](https://www.raspberrypi.com/documentation/computers/getting-started.html#install-using-imager).
    * Be sure to "Use Custom" for the OS and then select the MicroLab disk image.